DevdudeX/LMD-Alternative-Camera-Mod/README.md

 | Decrease FoV by 10 (hold Alt for 5)     | 9                         | Dpad Left *)                |
 | Reset FoV to default/preset             | 0                         |                             |

-*) fixed, not rebindable
+*) not customizable

 ### Photo Mode Keys
-These keys are not rebindable.
+These input assignment is as follows (not customizable):

 | Action                  | Keyboard/Mouse   | Controller           |
 | ---                     | ---              | ---                  |